Push/Pull logoPush/Pull

 Download on the App StoreAvailable now on the App Store.

-Your log should be fast.
-If it takes longer to track than it does to rest between sets, it is too much.
+Your log should be minimal enough to use every session.
+If it takes longer to log than it does to recover, the system is too complicated.

 • Exercise name